-Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution (under contract with the University of Pennsylvania Press)
+Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution (in press with the University of Pennsylvania Press)

 - “‘Liberty with the Sword’: Jamaican Maroons, Haitian Revolutionaries, and American Liberty,” Journal of the Early Republic (Spring 2017): 81-115.